mcgrizzz/Proton/DOCUMENTATION.md

 * `recipient` is used to define the client or group you wish to send to.
 * `data` is the object that you wish to send.
 This can be any object or primitive.
 The only cavaet is that is that is must be Json serializable.
 Otherwise, you will receive exceptions.

-<b>Important</b>: `namespace` and `subject` form what is called a `MessageContext`.
-Each `MessageContext` can only have one defined datatype.
-So if you define a namespace and subject, make sure you always send the same type of data through that context.

-If you want to send a message to all clients that may be listening to a specific `MessageContext` you can use the broadcast method instead:
+If you want to send a message to all clients that may be listening to a specific `namespace` and `subject` you can use the broadcast method instead:

 ```Java
 String namespace = "myPluginOrOrganization";